TABLE OF CONTENTS

 What's New in Ultra?

 Blackboard is releasing new Ultra features and improvements every month!
 Some of these new features are large updates with completely new functionality while others are small enhancements.
-Check out Blackboard's monthly roundup of new features: What's New in Ultra?
+Check out Blackboard's monthly roundup of new features: What's New in Blackboard.

 Faculty Quick Start Guide

-This guide contains instructions and tutorial videos to get you started with Ultra Course View: Blackboard Ultra Course View Faculty Quick Start Guide
+This guide contains instructions and tutorial videos to get you started with Ultra Course View: Blackboard Ultra Course View Faculty Quick Start Guide.

 Student Quick Start Guide